chrislattman/chrislattman/README.md

 # Introduction

 I am a recent graduate from Virginia Tech, having taken several courses in mathematics and computer science.
-I have coded in Java, Python, MATLAB, C.
+I have coded in Java, Python, MATLAB, and C.
 <!--
 **chrislattman/chrislattman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.